 - information about the tester, including:

 - o tester's name

-- o tester's contact details including address
+- tester's contact details including address, telephone number and email address

-- o tester's signature
+- tester's signature (water undertakers may accept electronic signatures)

-- o tester's reference number
+- o tester's scheme name and membership

 - information about premises at which the RPZ valve is located, including:

 - o the address

 - o phone number

-- o name of the person responsible for the RPZ
+- name and email address of the person responsible for the RPZ

-- Information about the installation including:
+- information about the installation including:

 - o the location of the RPZ valve on site

 - a description of the water system which the RPZ valve forms part of including details of the type of equipment downstream of the RPZ valve.

 - confirmation that consent to install has been granted

-- confirmation that RPZ valve is installed in accordance with the conditions of consent
+- o confirmation that RPZ valve is installed in accordance with the conditions of consent

 - o date of installation/commissioning

 - o date of last test

 - details relating to the RPZ valve including:

 - o the name of the manufacturer

 - o the model

 - o the size

 - o the serial number

-- details relating to the testing including:
+- · details relating to the testing including:

 - o test due date

 - o date of test

 - test results, including in the case of a test failure details of any observations made and action taken.

 - o reason for test

 - information about the test equipment used including:

 - o the make of test kit

 - o test kit serial number

 - o calibration certificate

+- confirmation of its suitability for system being tested (e.g. hot water)